Communicating under pressure

 Check your interpretations.
 The goal of communication is to understand.
 Listeners interpret what is being said, so check with the speaker to be sure that what you heard is what the speaker meant.
 Ask the speaker if your perspective is accurate.
 For example, you can say "Do I understand you to mean...?" or "Did you say...?"

-Be honest.
-Stay honest as you say, "I understand why you feel that way."
+Recognize emotions.
+You can say "I understand why you feel that way."
 Acknowledging and accepting the speaker's feelings does not mean that you agree with them.

 Listen to yourself.
 Make a conscious effort to hear how you speak.
 Do you have a positive or negative attitude?
 What is your tone of voice?
 A steady stream of snappy responses puts others on the defensive.